felixarntz/wp-map-picker/README.md

 ## Plugin Settings

 The plugin supports numerous settings so that you can tweak how your fields work.
-There are two ways to apply settings to a field: Either specify the settings (as an object) when initializing the plugin in Javascript, or put the settings into a `data-settings` attribute on the field (in JSON format).
+There are two ways to apply settings to a field: Either specify the settings (as an object) when initializing the plugin in Javascript, or apply them as data attributes on the field.

 Here you find a list of all available settings: